shashwatkathuria/Data-Structures-And-Algorithms/Implementation - Binary Search Tree/README.md

 # BINARY SEARCH TREE
 ------------------------------------
-INSTURCTIONS TO RUN THE PROGRAM
+INSTRUCTIONS TO RUN THE PROGRAM
 ------------------------------------

 1. Run ./a.out in the terminal to run the program and get the output.